WendellAdriel/laravel-exa/README.md

 * Users management out-of-the-box with simple roles system
 * Logs on DB for user logins and for actions made on models
 * Log actions made by users with the `created_by`, `updated_by` and `deleted_by` fields.
 Use the `$table->userActions()` in your migrations to add these fields.
+* Strict mode for Models + automatic eager load relationships
+* Dates use `CarbonImmutable` by default
+* Prohibit destructive commands in PROD
+* Strong password validation by default

 ## Using the Template